utyvert/unit-6-react-tic-tac-toe-classes/README.md

 1. Pull the state out of the Row components and into the Board component.

 1. Rig up event handling so clicks on Box's bubble up to the Board itself.

-###Todos:

-1. Clean up gulpfile so that it reports informative errors.
-  1. This may require using browserify with gulp-shell instead of with gulp-react.
-1. Add comments to solution code, so user can understand why choices were made.
-1. Add more steps with fluxJS